Roberto Guerrero: Later career

 In 1988 Guerrero returned with Vince Granatelli Racing and originally drove the No. 2 STP/Dianetics: The Evolution of a Science Lola T88/00-Cosworth DFX.
-At the season-opening Checker 200 at Phoenix International Raceway Guerrero qualified and finished in 2nd place.
-However, the remainder of the season was mostly a disappointment, such as the Indianapolis 500 where Guerrero qualified 12th and did not even make it out of second due to being collected by Scott Brayton.
+At the season-opening Checker 200 at Phoenix International Raceway Guerrero qualified and finished in second place.
+However, the remainder of the season was mostly a disappointment, such as the Indianapolis 500 where Guerrero qualified twelfth and did not even make it through the first lap due to being collected by Scott Brayton.
 The team even attempted to use a year-old March 87C at select races to no avail.
 Guerrero's only top tens after Indianapolis were the Quaker State 500 at Pocono International Raceway in the Lola and the Bosch Spark Plugs Grand Prix at Nazareth Speedway in the March.
-After starting 10th at Long Beach Guerrero's best start was at Nazareth, where he started 11th.
-At the end of the season Guerrero finished 12th in points with 40 points, despite skipping two races.
+After starting tenth at Long Beach Guerrero's best start was at Nazareth, where he started eleventh.
+At the end of the season Guerrero finished twelfth in points with 40 points, despite skipping two races.

 Following the 1988 season Guerrero and Granatelli split for 1989.
 Guerrero joined Alex Morales Motorsports, who was at the time the factory (and only) team using Alfa Romeo engines.
 Guerrero drove the No. 21 Alfa Romeo March 89CE-Alfa Romeo Indy V8.
 The engine ended up being not ready for the start of the season and the team missed the first four races of the year, including the Indianapolis 500.
 Guerrero was even offered the chance to drive an extra car for Truesports.
 Guerrero had to decline due to his contract with Alfa Romeo.
 The team managed to first compete at the Valvoline Detroit Grand Prix on the Streets of Detroit.
-In the race Guerrero was able to finish 8th.
-The remainder of the season saw Guerrero score only one additional point due to a 12th-place finish at the Red Roof Inns 200 at Mid-Ohio Sports Car Course.
+In the race Guerrero was able to finish eighth.
+The remainder of the season saw Guerrero score only one additional point due to a twelfth place finish at the Red Roof Inns 200 at Mid-Ohio Sports Car Course.
 Guerrero would finish 23rd in points with 6 points.